asiryan/RDM/README.md

 ```

 ## Windows.Forms application
 It simulates two models: random placement of receivers at a fixed location of the target and random placement of the target at fixed locations of the receivers.
-The coordinates of objects are visualized using [**ZedGraph**](https://sourceforge.net/projects/zedgraph/) and the range-difference method is applied.
+The coordinates of objects are visualized using [**ZedGraph**](https://sourceforge.net/projects/zedgraph/) and the RDM is applied.

 Run ***RDM_VISUAL.exe***, apply settings and press "*Generate*" button.
 Double click on the graph and save the image.